How To Rebuild Trust After An Affair

 Apologize In Earnest.
-It is not sufficient to simply say you are sorry for breaching the trust between the two of you.
+It is not sufficient to simply say you are sorry for cheating and breaking the trust.
 You must also begin to understand the harm and hurt you have caused.
-You must be able to see this from your partner’s point of view and really relate to it with empathy.
-Unless the apology can be conveyed in a heartfelt manner, it is unlikely recovering from the affair can begin.
+You must be able to see this from your partner’s point of view and relate to it with empathy.
+Unless the apology can be conveyed authentically, your spouse will not believe you know how they’re feeling and that you are trying to understand their pain.

 Deliver More Than promised.
 As the expression goes, under promise and over deliver!
 To build trust, reconcile and get back in the good graces of your partner you might find yourself promising to do almost anything.
 You may have good intentions but be unable to deliver.

-That is not to say you shouldn’t stretch yourself a little.
+That is not to say you shouldn’t stretch yourself.
 However, it is always better to promise only as much as you are sure you can make good on and then make every effort to do more than you promised.
 The process of rebuilding trust is fragile.
 You can seriously compound the damage by not delivering on your promises.